torvalds/linux/Documentation/s390/vfio-ccw.rst

 device.

-The current code allows the guest to start channel programs via START SUBCHANNEL, and to issue HALT SUBCHANNEL and CLEAR SUBCHANNEL.
+The current code allows the guest to start channel programs via START SUBCHANNEL, and to issue HALT SUBCHANNEL, CLEAR SUBCHANNEL, and STORE SUBCHANNEL.

 Currently all channel programs are prefetched, regardless of the p-bit setting in the ORB.
 As a result, self modifying channel